AlomdaElmasry/speech_dataset_generator/README.md

 Finally, the last step is to remove those chunks which don't belong to our target speaker.
 To do so, we provide you with a simple Siamese network inside `siamese_network/`.
 The package uses [Skeltorch](https://github.com/davidalvarezdlt/skeltorch), which makes it very easy to share and create experiments.
-You can use the pre-trained version of the model downloading the default experiment inside `experiments/`.
-To do so:
+You can use the pre-trained experiment of the model and place it inside `experiments/`.
+You can download the experiment [from this link](https://mega.nz/file/jscAXKDL#1Sp5XiubdVvcjWAGGBB-cf_NNRjs0VUNg24mCGpxyG0).

 ```
 cd experiments/